EverestAPI/EverestAPI.github.io/olympusnews/2024-03-24-00-don-t-lose-your-footing-in-this-topsy-turvy-map-.md

 ---

-Strap in and buckle up for this new standalone collaboration between ABuffZucchini, Kazt, and goopvendor!
+Strap in and buckle up for a new standalone collaboration between ABuffZucchini, Kazt, and goopvendor: swingswung!
 Despite being 99% techless, this advanced vanilla map still throws plenty of tricky, fishy moves your way that will keep you wondering: "which stallion made THIS banger of a room???"
 Check it out with the link below!